What Is a Cold?

 What about chicken soup?
 There's no real proof that eating it can cure a cold, but sick people have been swearing by it for more than 800 years.
 Chicken soup contains a mucus-thinning amino acid called cysteine, and some research shows that chicken soup helps control congestion-causing white cells, called neutrophils.

-- inability to keep food or liquids down or poor fluid intake
+- can't keep food or liquids down or has trouble drinking

-- severely painful sore throat that interferes with swallowing
+- has a severely painful sore throat that makes it hard to swallow

 Like most viral infections, colds just have to run their course.
 Getting plenty of rest and drinking lots of fluids — juice and water — can help your child feel better while on the mend.